Types of Aid

 Your first step in being considered for a financial aid package is to file a Free Application for Federal Student Aid (FAFSA) form and a New York State financial aid application (TAP).
 Graduate students do not need to fill out the TAP application.

-Financial aid is divided into the following basic types.
 These can be used, individually or in combination, to help meet your cost of attendance at Brooklyn College:

-• Undergraduate and Graduate Grants: financial need-based government-issued aid that you are not required to repay.
+• Undergraduate and graduate grants: financial need-based government-issued aid that you are not required to repay.

 • Scholarships: aid from the college or a third party.
 Like government-based aid, scholarships do not need to be repaid and are awarded based on merit or financial need.